mohitsainiknl/website-demo-levins/README.md

    - `npm run watch` - Watch for changes in CSS, JS, and HTML and automatically rebuild.
    - `npm run serve` - Launch a development server with BrowserSync for live preview.

-Feel free to reach out for any inquiries or collaboration opportunities.
-Explore the Levin’s Pharmadeals International Website Demo to witness the seamless integration of technology and business vision.

 *Note: This readme provides a brief overview.
-For detailed information, visit the Levin’s Pharmadeals International website.*
+For detailed information, visit <a href="https://levinspharmadeals.com" target="_blank">the Levin’s Pharmadeals International website.</a>*